rust-lang/rust-forge/src/compiler/prioritization/procedure.md

 ### Add details to the Agenda

-In order to summaries issues take into account that is important to add details that make the meeting be more effective and faster.
+In order to summarize issues take into account that it is important to add details that make the meeting be more effective and faster.
 For that consider mentioning important actors, important details like is a regression and when it has regressed or if it already has a PR.